Skip to main content Skip to footer

 Esther Wilson

 As far as identifying non-filers, that is typically something that is done upon request.
 It's not something that we actively pursue at this point.
 I think that that was a change for us, but we hit the COVID work-from-home era here earlier in 2020.
 At that point, it became pretty much necessary for everyone to use iManage, to be able to work in that work-from-home environment.
-Certainly, we saw an uptick at that point in activity on Threat Manager and a lot of alerts that came out of that because there was some drastic change in behavior because of that sudden adoption by folks that may not have used iManage [previously].
+Certainly, we saw an uptick at that point in activity on Threat Manager, and a lot of alerts came out of that because there was some drastic change in behavior after the sudden adoption by folks who may not have used iManage [previously].

 C Paul Courtney